Textured business: our clothes for working without getting bored

 Why does it work then?
 What makes this blue dobby elegant and formal?

-Note the capture of light by matter!
+Note the light capture of the material!

 Because on the one hand, the texture visually blends in at a certain distance, and appears as a solid pale blue.
 The shirt is therefore also endowed with this discretion necessary for the context.